 A Special Use Permit (SUP) is required for activities on park land, Coldwater Spring and nine river islands, that provide a benefit to an individual, group, or organization rather than the public at large, and that require written authorization and some degree of management control in order to protect park resources and the public interest.

-Examples include (but are not limited to) special events, organized runs, large gatherings, demonstrations, commercial photography and filming, weddings, ceremonies, scattering of ashes, First Amendment activities, and rights-of-way/easements.
+Examples include (but are not limited to) special events, organized runs, large gatherings, demonstrations, commercial photography, weddings, ceremonies, scattering of ashes, First Amendment activities, and rights-of-way/easements.

 Special Use Permits are granted for a specific period of time and location.
 Certain fees, bonding and insurance requirements may apply.